Cheat Your Way to a Mock Felted Handbag

-Lazies, One of my all time favorite creations is this gorgeous mock-felted Chloe Handbag.
-Not only do I love the limey greens and earthy undertones of this delicately furry yarn, the whole thing is a big fat cheat.
+Lazies, One of my all-time favorite creations is this gorgeous mock-felted Chloe Handbag.
+Not only do I love the limey greens and earthy undertones of this delicately furry yarn, but the whole thing is also a big fat cheat.
 And I love a good cheat that bypasses convention.
 And today, I’m going to tell you how I did it.
-Be sure to download the FREE printable tutorial later in this post.
+Be sure to download the FREE printable tutorial (a $9.95 value) later in this post.

 Here we are at the end of what I think of as ‘yarn’ season.
 For me, crochet is a cold-weather craft because a project usually rests on me as I crochet, creating warmth that’s better suited for winter than summer.

 At the end of yarn season, I have leftovers, scraps, extras that were purchased as just-in-case or overages.
 What to do with all this yarny goodness?
 Mix crafts with small projects and build your embellishment stash.

 I love the look of felted bags but, honestly, the whole ‘make it big then shrink it’ concept leaves me feeling like there is some magic formula or expertise I must have in order to do it right.
 I’m sure it’s easy, but it intimidates me.
 So, here is my quick and easy Lazy Girl way to make a yarn covered bag without knowing anything about felting.

 To make a Lazy ‘felted’ bag, follow these simple steps to combine crocheting or knitting along with sewing to make what appears to be a purse constructed of yarn.